theguly/iris-doc-src/docs/index.md

     - Create a proper timeline referencing assets and IOCs
     - Create an automated graph of the attack from the timeline
     - Register evidences
-    - Upload and process of evidences through modular pipelines (eg: EVTX parsing and injection into a database or data visualiser)
+    - Upload and process of evidences through modular pipelines (eg: EVTX parsing and injection into a database or data visualizer)
+    - Enrich any mentioned case objects with external sources
     - Set and attribute tasks to people to keep track of everything
-    - Register every steps of the investigation
+    - Register every step of the investigation
     - Generate a report based on templates, automatically filled with the elements registered in the investigation
-    - Generate a report of activity with every steps registered as well as the auto-registered entries for each analyst
+    - Generate a report of activity with every step registered as well as the auto-registered entries for each analyst
 - Search notes and IOCs across all investigations
+- Extend the mentioned case objects to fit your needs
 - Integrates IRIS with your current infrastructure thanks to the API and the modules, which allows to extend the platform features.

 ## What can I not do with Iris ?